Symmetric binary Steinhaus triangles and parity-regular Steinhaus graphs: Introduction

 The local rule \eqref{eq13} can also be written as

 for all integers $i,j$ such that $2\le i\le j\le n$.
 This is the reason why the $120$ degrees rotation and the horizontal reflection of a Steinhaus triangle are also Steinhaus triangles, of the same size.
-We denote by $r$ and $h$ the corresponding automorphisms of $\ST{n}$, that are,
+We denote by $r$ and $h$ the corresponding automorphisms of $\ST{n}$; namely